spheppner/EasyLearning/README.md

 # EasyLearning
 Learning Program with pygame and python for children.
-Programmed for Ars Electronica in 2018.
+Programmed with pygame and python.